 The golden rule for shipping auto parts

 When you’re shipping auto parts, your first step is always to drain all fluids.
 Fluids such as oil, and even water, can pose serious danger to the part, as well as drivers and other personnel.
 It can also cause your packaging materials to deteriorate.
-Your shipping company will check, so regardless of your chosen packing method (more on that later), always drain all fluids.
+Your car parts shipping company will check, so regardless of your chosen packing method (more on that later), always drain all fluids.

 Because they are heavy and contain hazardous materials, engines can’t be shipped using USPS or other courier services.
 For this reason, engines are often shipped using LTL freight.
 If you’re shipping an engine, there are two ways to pack it:

 Shipping an engine in a crate

 If you’re packing an engine into a crate, ensure that it’s properly secured inside the crate in order to prevent it from shifting around in transit.
 This can be done using proper packing materials, such as engineered foam enclosures.

 Because it’s more affordable, shipping an engine on a pallet is more common than shipping one in a crate.
 However, it does require more effort when packing in order to ensure that everything is secure and safe.
 Follow these steps: